 — Oxford University (@UniofOxford) June 19, 2015

-Another university that is consistently near the top of the QS World University Rankings is of course Harvard University.
+Another university that is consistently near the top of the QS World University Rankings is, of course, Harvard University.
 With a staggering 509,000 followers, Harvard University uses many of its tweets to post links back to its university website and online newspaper the Harvard Gazette.
 For a university producing so much ground-breaking research, there’s never any lack of fascinating content to post to its legion of followers.

 Where Princeton University stands out amongst the big-name university Twitter accounts is its focus on offering real value to its followers; not just updates on all its latest research.
-While Princeton does tweet its professors’ innovative discoveries, it also tweets and retweets comments and debates from the many varying fields of enquiry involved.
+While Princeton does tweet its professors’ innovative discoveries, it also tweets and retweets comments and debates from the many varying fields of inquiry involved.
 From innovative new works of art to matters of political debate, Princeton University uses Twitter to make its opinions clearly heard.

 University of Manchester

 The University of Manchester was found, in a study carried out by social media analytics company Brandwatch, to have the highest levels of engagement with its followers.
 With a quarter of its tweets sent to other Twitter accounts, the University of Manchester makes a real effort to connect with its followers as well as connecting them to each other.